-So if I, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
-For I have set you an example, that you also should do as I have done to you.
+Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.
+I have set you an example that you should do as I have done for you.

 Such theological reflections and traditional enactments are quite appropriate and quite wonderful.
-Yet, our theological and communal renderings of foot washing can keep us from seeing it as it would have been originally seen.
+Yet they can also keep us from seeing it as it would have been originally seen.
 For the disciples of Jesus, foot washing was an ordinary, necessary, and common activity.
-Because feet got dirty from unpaved roads and paths mixed with open footwear, and because people reclining at meals tended to put their feet where others would encounter them, it was necessary for feet to be washed before meals.
+Because feet got dirty from unpaved roads and paths walked while wearing open footwear, and because people reclining at meals tended to put their feet where others would encounter them, it was necessary for feet to be washed before meals.
 People of limited means would provide water for their guests so they might wash their own feet.
 If the host of a meal was well enough off to have a servant or slave, then foot washing would be part of this lowly worker’s duty.

-Thus, when Jesus began to wash his disciples’ feet, they did not think lofty theological thoughts or feel inspiring religious feelings.
+Thus when Jesus began to wash his disciples’ feet they did not think lofty theological thoughts or feel inspiring religious feelings.
 Rather, they saw their Master doing the work of a servant.
 They saw him humbling himself to do the work that nobody else would have chosen to do.
-It’s no wonder that, at first, Peter declined Jesus’ gesture (13:8).
+It’s no wonder that at first Peter declined Jesus’ gesture (John 13:8).

 As you consider the foot washing story in John 13:1-20, what do you see?
 What strikes you about this incident?

 Can you think of actions in our day that are more or less similar to foot washing in their cultural meaning?